Putin discusses Mideast with Trump, hosts Abbas

-MOSCOW: Russian President Vladimir Putin said Monday at the start of talks with Palestinian leader Mahmud Abbas that he had discussed the Middle East conflict with his US counterpart Donald Trump.
+MOSCOW: Russian President Vladimir Putin said on Monday (Tuesday in Manila) at the start of talks with Palestinian leader Mahmud Abbas that he had discussed the Middle East conflict with his US counterpart Donald Trump.

 “I just spoke with American President Trump,” Putin told Abbas before continuing the talks behind closed doors.
 “Obviously we spoke about the Israeli-Palestinian conflict.”

-The Palestinian leader was visiting Moscow in a bid to secure Putin’s support after Trump outraged the Palestinians and their allies by recognising Jerusalem as Israel’s capital.
+The Palestinian leader was visiting Moscow in a bid to secure Putin’s support after Trump outraged the Palestinians and their allies by recognizing Jerusalem as Israel’s capital.

 The “situation is far from what we want to see,” Putin said, adding that he has “always supported the Palestinian people.”